akshitagupta15june/Face-X/Face Reconstruction/readme.md

 To recreate the appearance that best resembles the original face of the deceased, in an effort to stimulate public recognition that will eventually contribute to personal identification

-## Why computerized facial reconstruction is better than manual facial reconstruction?
+## Why computerized facial reconstruction is better than manual facial reconstruction?👨‍💻👩‍💻

 - The computer-based reconstructions were found to be more rapid and objective in nature.
 - Unlike the manual techniques, when the same input was given, it would always result in producing the same output.